Please find details of currently available funding opportunities below.

 General Practice Assistant Programme and Funding

 Health Education England (HEE) are funding a programme to support the development of General Practice Assistants (GPAs) in Primary Care, to support GPs with admin and consultation preparation tasks.
-The scheme includes £2,120 per candidate to practices for clinical time supporting learners, training outlay and mentor marking time and offers an exciting opportunity for General Practice staff to gain insight, knowledge and exposure within a health care environment.
+The scheme includes £2,120 per candidate to practices for clinical time supporting learners, training outlay and mentor marking time and offers an exciting opportunity for General Practice staff to gain knowledge and exposure within a health care environment.

 Innovation in Education